Alabama bill: Chemical castration for some sex offenders

-Alabama lawmakers have approved legislation that would require certain sex offenders to be chemically castrated before being released on parole.
+Some sex offenders in Alabama could be chemically castrated before being released on parole, under a bill approved by state lawmakers.

 Lawmakers gave final approval to the bill last week and sent it to Gov. Kay Ivey.

 Chemical castration involves taking medication that blocks testosterone production in order to decrease the person's sex drive.
-At least eight states allow its use — including California, Florida and Texas— but it is unclear how often the procedure is used.
+At least eight states allow the procedure — including California, Florida and Texas— but it is unclear how often it is used.

 The Alabama bill, sponsored by Republican Rep. Steve Hurst, would require sex offenders whose crimes involved children younger than 13 to receive the medication before being released from prison on parole.
 They would then be required to continue the medication until a judge decided they could stop.